sreetapa/grid-pack-GenValidation/README.md

 # grid-pack-GenValidation
-cerate cmsenv with specific release and put the NtupleGenJet directory in CMSSW/src within a directory
+cerate cmsenv with specific CMSSW release and go to src area

+do "git clone git@github.com:panwarlsweet/grid-pack-GenValidation.git GenValidation/NtupleGenJet"

 do "scram b" in src area